 The sustainability information needs to be read and understood together with the reporting criteria.
 Vesteda is solely responsible for selecting and applying these reporting criteria, taking into account applicable law and regulations related to reporting.

-The reporting criteria used for the preparation of the sustainability information are the Sustainability Reporting Standards of the Global Reporting Initiative (GRI) and the applied supplemental reporting criteria as disclosed in the section About this report.
+The reporting criteria used for the preparation of the sustainability information are the reporting criteria as disclosed on page 73 of the annual report and the applied supplemental reporting criteria (Vesteda reporting manual).

 Responsibilities of the Management Board and the Supervisory Committee for the sustainability information

-The management board is responsible for the preparation of the sustainability information in accordance with the reporting criteria as included in the section ‘reporting criteria’ and the applied supplemental reporting criteria as disclosed in the section About this report, including the identification of stakeholders and the definition of material matters.
-The choices made by the management board regarding the scope of the sustainability information and the reporting policy are summarised in the section About this Report.
+The Management Board is responsible for the preparation of reliable and adequate sustainability information in accordance with the reporting criteria as included in the ‘Reporting criteria’ section, including the identification of stakeholders and the definition of material matters.
+The Management Board is also responsible for selecting and applying the reporting criteria and for determining that these reporting criteria are suitable for the legitimate information needs of stakeholders, taking into account applicable law and regulations related to reporting.
+The choices made by the Management Board regarding the scope of the sustainability information and the reporting policy are summarised on page 73 of the annual report.

-The management board is also responsible for such internal control as the management board determines is necessary to enable the preparation of the sustainability information that is free from material misstatement, whether due to fraud or error.
+Furthermore, the Management Board is responsible for such internal control as the Management Board determines is necessary to enable the preparation of the sustainability information that is free from material misstatement, whether due to fraud or error.